Skip to main content

 Other elective learning experiences may be developed based on resident interest and preceptor availability.

-On a monthly basis, the Inova Mount Vernon residents partner with residents from Inova Alexandria Hospital to focus on wellness while doing fun activities together outside of the hospital.
-The residents greatly enjoy the wellness longitudinal.
-They appreciate getting to know their preceptors better in a more relaxed setting.
-They also benefit from sharing their experiences and realizing that they share many of the same challenges throughout the residency year.
-This helps them to bond as a regional residency class and better support each other as co-residents.
+Residents greatly enjoy meeting with other Inova residents to focus on wellness while doing fun activities together.
+Inova Mount Vernon and Inova Alexandria PGY1 residents and meet monthly for combined activities, and all PGY1 and PGY2 residents at Inova Health System meet quarterly for team wellness activities.
+Residents appreciate getting to know their preceptors and co-residents better in a more relaxed setting.
+Residents also benefit from sharing their experiences, learning from each other, and recognizing that they are not alone in facing challenges of residency.
+This helps them to bond as a regional and system residency class and to better support each other as co-residents.
 Additionally, each resident creates a personalized wellness plan which is shared with the residency program director (RPD).
 Wellness and how the resident is doing with their personalized wellness plan are then consistently included during check-ins with the RPD throughout the residency year.

 Additional Activities for PGY-1 Program